sunwooj/course-semexpling/IBEX/2020-tutorial/README.md

 ];
 ```

-For instance, we can designate the default for the `as` argument and `comment` argument of `AcceptabilityJudgement` as follows, and get rid of these variables in the main `items` section.
+For instance, we can designate the default for the `q` argument of `AcceptabilityJudgement` as follows, and get rid of the `q` variable in the main `items` section.
 Your script should now look something like this:

 ```
 var defaults = [
     "AcceptabilityJudgment", {
-        as: ["1", "2", "3", "4", "5", "6", "7"],
-        presentAsScale: true,
-        leftComment: "(전혀 없음)", rightComment: "(매우 높음)"
+        q: "Please choose the more likely interpretation."
     }
 ];

 var items = [

-    [["main-PNQ-NPF", 1], "AcceptabilityJudgment", {
+    [["main-every-yesres", 1], "AcceptabilityJudgment", {
-        s: "(민우가) 이모를 부르지 않았니?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다."
+        s: "A maid polished every mirror spotless.",
+        as: ["Each mirror was polished by a possibly different maid until it was spotless.", "All the mirrors were polished by the same maid until they were spotless."]
             }
         ],

-    [["main-PNQ-POLF", 1], "AcceptabilityJudgment", {
+    [["main-every-nores", 1], "AcceptabilityJudgment", {
-        s: "민우가 이모를 부르지 (않았니)?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다."
+        s: "A maid polished every mirror.",
+        as: ["Each mirror was polished by a possibly different maid.", "All the mirrors were polished by the same maid."]
             }
         ],

-    [["main-PQ-NPF", 1], "AcceptabilityJudgment", {
+    [["main-each-yesres", 1], "AcceptabilityJudgment", {
-        s: "(민우가) 이모를 불렀니?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다."
+        s: "A maid polished each mirror spotless.",
+        as: ["Each mirror was polished by a possibly different maid until it was spotless.", "All the mirrors were polished by the same maid until they were spotless."]
             }
         ],

-    [["main-PQ-POLF", 1], "AcceptabilityJudgment", {
+    [["main-each-nores", 1], "AcceptabilityJudgment", {
-        s: "민우가 이모를 (불렀니)?",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 민우가 이모를 불렀다."
+        s: "A maid polished each mirror.",
+        as: ["Each mirror was polished by a possibly different maid.", "All the mirrors were polished by the same maid."]
             }
         ],

     ["filler-good1-01", "AcceptabilityJudgment", {
-        s: "(혜주가) 밥을 먹었어.",
-        q: "화자(질문자)가 다음과 같이 생각하고 있을 확률은?: 혜주가 밥을 먹었다."
-            }
+    s: "Only one boy enjoyed the show on the beach.",
+    as: ["Nobody but one boy enjoyed the show on the beach.", "Nobody enjoyed the show on the beach."]}
     ]

     ];
 ```

 The rest is easy, though a bit space consuming.
 (Not really time consuming though, copy/paste will do wonders!)
 You do the same for the rest of the experimental items as you did for item 1, making sure that the 4 conditions appear in the same order in the `TrialConditions` spot as above (this is because the built-in Latin Square ordering generator requires this).
-Our mock experiment will only have 8 items (so that each condition appears exactly once in the experiment) provided in the handout.
-This will lead you to add 8 x 4 = 32 elements inside the `items` variable.
-The `data-includes` folder of our current repository contains a script `tutorial1-1.js` which includes 2 items and 2 fillers. *Your task is to complete this template so that it includes 8 items and 4 fillers.*
+Our mock experiment will only have 4 items (so that each condition appears exactly once in the experiment) provided in `stimuli-list.txt`.
+This will lead you to add 4 x 4 = 16 elements inside the `items` variable.
+The `data-includes` folder of our current repository contains a script `tutorial1-1.js` which includes 2 items and 2 fillers. *Your task is to complete this template so that it includes 4 items and 4 fillers.*

 ## 3. Adding introductions and exits